 Watch this short video to learn how ticket rating works:

 You need customer feedback to improve their experience.
-Set up an automated workflow for ticket ratings to always exceed customer expectations.
+Set up the workflow for ticket ratings to always exceed customer expectations.

-If you want to start collecting customer feedback, go to the “Settings” section and select the “Automated workflows” category.
+If you want to start collecting customer feedback, go to the “Automations” section and select the “Workflows” category.

-Here you can find the automated workflow named “Feedback request,” responsible for collecting ticket ratings.
+Here you can find the workflow named “Feedback request,” responsible for collecting ticket ratings.

 By default, the “Feedback request” automated workflow is: